juxor/afaq/markdown/secH5.md

-newcomers were not of working-class origin . . . the proportion of Bolsheviks of working-class origin fell from 57 per cent at the year's beginning to 48 per cent at the end."_ It should be noted that it was not specified how many were classed as having working-class origin were still employed in working- class jobs.
+newcomers were not of working-class origin . . . the proportion of Bolsheviks of working-class origin fell from 57 per cent at the year's beginning to 48 per cent at the end."_ It should be noted that it was not specified how many classed as having working-class origin were still employed in working-class jobs.
 [Robert Service, **Op.
 Cit.**, p.
 70, pp. 70-1 and p.
 90] A new ruling elite was thus born, thanks to the way vanguard parties are structured and the application of vanguardist principles which had previously been ignored.

 In summary, the experience of the Russian Revolution does not, in fact, show the validity of the "vanguard" model.
 The Bolshevik party in 1917 played a leading role in the revolution only insofar as its members violated its own organisational principles (Lenin included).
 Faced with a real revolution and